QOS: Activity 1 – Establish and Communicate the Purpose of the Organization

 Picture: Sign at Rudy’s Bar-B-Q, Austin, TX (David M. Williams)

-On K&N Management’s website, they present a clear purpose statement that includes their mission, vision, core values, and key business drivers.
+K&N Management presented a clear purpose statement that includes its mission, vision, core values, and key business drivers.

 • Mission: “To Guarantee Every Guest is Delighted Because of Me”